tianluyuan/nuVeto/README.md

 The package relies on [MCEq](https://github.com/afedynitch/MCEq/) which in turn depends on some optimized python libraries.
 These libraries can be installed with [Anaconda](http://continuum.io/downloads) or [Miniconda](http://conda.pydata.org/miniconda.html) following the instructions to install MCEq.

+`matplotlib` and `pandas` are optional packages for plotting and generating muon reaching probabilities.

 ### Installing

 To install directly